Zaidan999/ComputerScience/README.md

-# Computer Science - Record of me as the Computer Science student
+# Computer Science - Record of me as a Computer Science student

 ## Table of Contents
 * [General info](#general-info)